-The space must be provided with combustion / ventilation air openings correctly sized for all other appliances located in the same space as the boiler.
+The space must be provided with correctly sized combustion/ventilation air openings for all other appliances located in the space with the boiler.
+For power venting installations using room air for combustion, refer to the boiler venting section, this manual, for descriptions of confined and unconfined spaces.
+Do not install the boiler in an attic.
 The boiler cover must be securely fastened to prevent the boiler from drawing air from the boiler room.
 This is particularly important if the boiler is in a room with other appliances.
 Failure to comply with the above warnings could result in substantial property damage, severe personal injury, or death.